Living in Kaysville: Utah's "Hometown USA"

 Neighborhoods & Lifestyle

-• Main Street District: The historic heart of the city.
-Living here means walking distance to the library, the theatre, and the famous 4th of July Parade route.
+• Main Street District: The historic soul of the city.
+Living here means being steps away from the heritage library, local theater, and the primary 4th of July parade route.

-• The Bench (East Side): The luxury zone.
-Homes here offer incredible lake views and direct access to the East Mountain Wilderness Park trails.
+• The Bench (East Side): The elite view district.
+Properties here offer unobstructed views of the Great Salt Lake and immediate trailhead access to the East Mountain Wilderness Park.

 Frequently Asked Questions About Kaysville

-Kaysville hosts the state's most famous local celebration.
-For 2026, the main events fall on Saturday, July 4, 2026.
-The parade starts at 10:00 AM on Main Street, followed by fireworks at Barnes Park at 10:00 PM.
+Kaysville's legendary celebration will culminate on Saturday, July 4, 2026.
+The parade typically begins at 10:00 AM on Main Street, followed by a massive community fireworks display at Barnes Park at 10:00 PM.

 Ready to Come Home?